buchandersenn/android-realm-builders/README.md

     }
 });

-// Execute simple and chained queries...
+// Execute simple and chained queries using the query builders...
 Dog dogNamedKiller = new DogQueryBuilder(realm)
     .name().equalTo("Killer")
     .findFirst();